 What Are “Special Circumstances”?

 Special circumstances exist when the standard child support formula does not fairly address a child’s needs or a parent’s ability to pay.
+Services Australia can vary an assessment when there are exceptional factors, such as:

 Additional medical, educational, or travel costs;